tofergregg/IBM-Wheelwriter-Hack/software/GIS_Project/README.md

   * `return`:<p>
     * usage:<p>
-    `./send_command.py return [-h]`
+    `./send_command.py return [-h] [vertical]`

     * description:<p>
     Sends the typewriter cursor back to the beginning of the line, based on an internal count of microspaces that have happened so far.
 See the `microspaces` command below to determine the number of microspaces that the typewriter has counted.
+The default value for `vertical` is 16 microspaces, which is normal one-line linespacing.
+The `vertical` argument can be positive (down), negative (up), or zero to simply move the cursor to the beginning of the line.

     * notes:<p>
     The number of microspaces may not be correct, but usually is.
 A mistake can occur if someone types something on the typewriter keyboard after already typing something, or if the server is stopped and restarted (which resets the number of microspaces to zero).
 See the `reset` command below to guarantee moving the cursor to the beginning of the line.